zenforcode/zendsa/adm/intro_algo_design.md

 that must be carefully demostrated.

 ## Reasoning on correctness.
+### Problems and priorities

-Algortithms to be correct we need a proof.
+Algorithms to be correct we need a proof.
 Formal mathematics proof are out of scope due their complexity but providing counterexamples or demostration can be useful.
 Before we start thinking about algorithms we need a careful description on the problem we're trying to solve.
 Problems specifications have two parts:

 1. the set of allowed input instances.
 2. the required properties of the algorithm's output.

 In any problem both require: provided input and desidered output.
-Here the **take home lesson** is:
-- Narrow the set of allowed inteances until there is a corect and efficent algorithm.
-For example we can restrict a graph problem from general graph to trees.git
+Here the **take home lesson** is to narrow down the set of allowed inteances until there is a corect and efficent algorithm.
+For example we can restrict a graph problem from general graph to trees.
+There are two common traps when specifying the output requirements of a problem:
+1. Asking **ill-defined** question, i.e. asking for the best route between two cities (i.e. is that the shortest or the one of less traffic?)
+2. Creating **compound goals**, i.e.Find the shortest path between Manchester and London that minimizes both travel distance and carbon emissions.
+The problem is well defined but complicated to solve.

+### Expressing Algorithms.

+The three most common form of algorithmic notation are:
+1. English
+2. Pseudocode
+3. A real programming language
+But you have to convey an idea in any case.
+So the **take home lesson** is the heart of any algorithm is an idea.
+If your idea is not clearly revealed when you express an algorithm then you're using a too low level notation to describe it.

+The best way to prove that an algorithm is **incorrect** is to produce an instance on which it yields an incorrect answer.
+Such instances are called **counterexamples**.
+No rational person will ever defend the correctness of an algorithm after a counter example has been identified.
+Very simple instances can instantly defeat reasonable-looking heuristic with a quick touche.
+Good countexamples have:
+- Verifiability - To demostrate that a particular instance in a counterexample to a particular algorithm, you must be able to:
+                  1. Calculate what answer your algorithm will give you this instance.
+                  2. Display a better answer
+- Simplicity - Good counter examples have all unecessary details stripped away.

+Tecniques to create a counterexample:

+- **Think small**.
+When an algorithm fails there is usually a very simple example in which fail.
+  It is important to develop several simple examples because they are easier to verify and reason about.
+- **Think exhaustively**.
+There are usually only a small number of possible instances for the first non-trivial value of n.
+For example if you look at intervals in a line can occour:
+   1. disjoint
+   2. overlapping
+   3. properly nesting
+   All those three cases can be systematically constructed by adding a third segment in each possible way to these three instances.
+- **Hunt for weakness**.
+If a proposal algorithm is of the form **always take the bigger** (greedy), think about why that might prvode to be the wrong thing to do.
+- **Go for a tie**.
+A devious way to break a greedy heuristic is to peovide
+- **Seeks for extremes**.
+Many counter examples aere mixtures of huge and tiny, left and right, few and many, near and far.
+It is usually easier to verify or reason about extreme examples then muddled ones.cd

+Note the failure to find a countexample.